St Peter's Church, Liverdun

 St Peter's Church (église Saint-Pierre de Liverdun) is a 12th-century Roman Catholic parish church in Liverdun, Meurthe-et-Moselle, France.
-It has been classified a monument historique by the Ministry of Culture since 1924.
+It has been classified as a monument historique by the Ministry of Culture since 1924.

 Location

 The church stands at the heart of the upper town, which had fortifications in the Middle Ages.
-Its entrance portal looks out onto a square on which stand a mission cross and the portal of the clergy house, both classified monuments historiques as well.
+Its entrance portal looks out onto a square on which stands a mission cross and the portal of the clergy house, both classified monuments and historiques.

 History

 St Peter's Church is a former collegiate church with a Romanesque tower and a modern belltower.
 Its 12th-century nave and side aisles have capitals.
-The transept also dates back to the 12 century; yet its chevet was modified in the 18th and 19th centuries.
+The transept also dates back to the 12th century, yet its chevet was modified in the 18th and 19th centuries.

 The church houses the tombstone of Saint Euchaire— a 16th-century Renaissance gisant in a funeral niche.
 The interior is also decorated with 18th-century paintings and old mural paintings.

-The building was classified a monument historique by an order on November 25th, 1924.
+The building was classified as a monument historique by an order on November 25, 1924.

 Organs

 As the pipe organs were in poor condition, a new order was passed to Claude Ignace Callinet.
 However, the current organ is still in its original state.
-Its instrumental part is still used today and has been a classified monument historique since 1984.
+Its instrumental part is still used and has been a classified monument historique since 1984.